 If there are multiple units responding – like an ambulance and a first response fire truck – assign one person to stay with and monitor the vehicles.

-4. Minimize time ambulance is unattended
+4. Minimize the time an ambulance is unattended

-Minimize time out of and away from the vehicle, whether you are at an incident, at the grocery store, or parked at the hospital.
+Minimize time out of and away from the vehicle, whether you are at an incident, at the grocery store or parked at the hospital.

 5. High-visibility location